taylorbj/Unit-circle/README.md

 # Unit-circle
-Visual representation of the values of sin, cos, tan at different angles along the unit circle.
+Visual representation of the values of sin, cos, tan at different angles along the unit circle using Processing.